input-output-hk/minimal-ptt-examples/ContractModel.md

 **Double Satisfaction**

-This property tests to see if a conctract is vulnerable to the [double satisfaction](https://plutus.readthedocs.io/en/latest/reference/writing-scripts/common-weaknesses/double-satisfaction.html).
+This property tests to see if a conctract is vulnerable to the [double satisfaction vulnerability](https://plutus.readthedocs.io/en/latest/reference/writing-scripts/common-weaknesses/double-satisfaction.html).

 **Other Tests**